 - 1. The promoters should first decide on the stock exchange or exchanges where they want the shares to be listed. - 2.
 They should contact the authorities to the respective stock exchange/ exchanges where they propose to list. - 3.
 They should discuss with the stock exchange authorities the requirements and eligibility for listing. - 4.
 The proposed Memorandum of Association, Articles of Association and Prospectus should be submitted for necessary examination to the stock exchange authorities - 5.
 The company then will finalize the Memorandum, Articles and Prospectus - 6.
-Securities are issued and allotted.

-8. Shares are then are available for trading.
+Securities are issued and allotted. - 7.
+The company enters into a listing agreement by paying the prescribed fees and submitting the necessary documents and particulars. - 8.
+Shares are then are available for trading.

-7.8.7 Advantages
+3.8.7 Advantages